Portal & Community Security: Experience Cloud Access

 Guest User Security is a CTA Red Flag

-If your architecture exposes any data to unauthenticated users, the CTA board WILL probe this extensively.
-You must justify every piece of data visible to guest users, explain your sharing rules, and demonstrate that you have applied the principle of least privilege.
+If the architecture exposes any data to unauthenticated users, the CTA board WILL probe this aggressively.
+You must justify every piece of data visible to guest users, explain the sharing rules, and demonstrate the principle of least privilege.
 Over-exposure of guest user data has caused real-world data breaches.

 Guest User Architecture Pattern